Games-Gold Coast pulls bid for 2026 Commonwealth Games | Science-Environment

 Games-Gold Coast pulls bid for 2026 Commonwealth Games

-"Sadly, at the same time, our country's reputation as a place that reneges on a global sports contract remains in tatters.
-"In simple terms, it seems our Games' vision doesn't align with the vision of the state or federal governments."
-The news comes two months after Commonwealth Games Australia CEO Craig Phillips said the Games' global governing body was open to delaying the event a year to give potential hosts more time to prepare.
-The future of the Games remains up in the air, with Canada's Alberta province also withdrawing its support for a bid for the 2030 event.

-Australia's Gold Coast has withdrawn its bid to host the 2026 Commonwealth Games, citing lack of support from state or federal governments, mayor Tom State said on Sunday.
-The 700 million AUD ($466.62 million) joint bid with Perth for the quadrennial multi-sport event did not receive government backing following Victoria's withdrawal in July due to budget overruns.
+Australia's Gold Coast has dropped its bid to host the 2026 Commonwealth Games, citing a lack of government support.

+Gold Coast mayor Tom Tate had floated holding a "stream-lined" Games with Western Australia state capital Perth but conceded the vision did not "align" with state and federal governments.
 "We did our best and that's all people can expect," Tate said in a statement.
-"Sadly, at the same time, our country's reputation as a place that reneges on a global sports contract remains in tatters.

-"In simple terms, it seems our Games' vision doesn't align with the vision of the state or federal governments."
-The news comes two months after Commonwealth Games Australia CEO Craig Phillips said the Games' global governing body was open to delaying the event a year to give potential hosts more time to prepare.
+"Our dual proposal with Perth would have saved Australia's tarnished reputation, delivered billions into the national economy and given athletes, and para-athletes, a clear pathway towards other international competitions including the 2028 Los Angeles Olympics and Paralympics and then on to the 2032 Games in Queensland."
+The Gold Coast successfully hosted the 2018 Games.

-The future of the Games remains up in the air, with Canada's Alberta province also withdrawing its support for a bid for the 2030 event.
-Tate added that the proposal had received overwhelming support from locals, athletes, and business people who want to see "the event saved".
+Australia's southern state of Victoria pulled out of hosting the 2026 event in July, citing a projected cost blow-out.
+The future of the Games more broadly remains up in the air, with Canada's Alberta province also withdrawing its support for a bid for the 2030 event.

+Australia's Commonwealth Games boss Craig Phillips said in September the 2026 Games could be pushed back a year to allow another Australian host time to step in.
+However, on Monday he said it was more likely they would end up outside Australia.

+"The people we spoke to in the Commonwealth Games family, I believe that the sentiment is very much still that the first priority is there is a solution here in Australia," he told Australian Associated Press.
+"But if that doesn't materialise, then other options are certainly very much on the table."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)